michael-collins/aa110-fa2015/projects/active-surfaces-project.md

-##Animated Surfaces on Fabricated Objects
+##Digital Fabrication with Active Surfaces

 **Project Details**
-In this project, you will work in small teams with a variety of software and technical processes to create a digitally designed and fabricated object in a live environment.
+In this project, you will work in small teams with a variety of software and technical processes to create a digitally designed and fabricated object or set in a live environment.
+You must activate the surfaces of the fabrcation through 2D or 3D animation.
 This project will culminate in a collective exhibition of work.

 **The exhibition's theme is: **

 **Work format type*

 1. Live digital projection onto objects (Projection Mapping)
-2. Video of textures/projections applied to fabricated surfaces (Stop motion 2D animation)
+2. Video compiliation of textures or projections applied to fabricated surfaces (Stop motion 2D animation)
-3. Video of multiple animated surfaces (Stop motion 2D animation)
+3. Video compiliation of multiple animated objects (Stop motion 2D animation)
 4. Any combination of the above types

 **You will produce the following during this project:**